openstack-archive/senlin/doc/source/developer/profile.rst

 - ``spec``: a map of key-value pairs that contains the specification for object creation.
 The content of this property is dictated by the corresponding profile type.
-- ``permission``: a string representing the access permissions assigned to different user and/or user groups.
-The supporting feature is still under design.
 - ``metadata``: a map of key-value pairs associated with the profile;
 - ``created_at``: the timestamp when the profile was created;
 - ``updated_at``: the timestamp when the profile was last updated;